jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

    Please refer to the Etherpad Lite [installation instructions](https://github.com/ether/etherpad-lite)

-*IMPORTANT: Before you start the Etherpad Lite service turn of "minify" in the settings.json otherwise the the JavaScript modifications (see section 2 of this documentation) won't take effect.*
+*IMPORTANT: Before you start the Etherpad Lite service, turn off "minify" in the settings.json otherwise the JavaScript modifications (see section 2 of this documentation) won't take effect.*

    Some recommendations on this: place the Etherpad Lite server behind a reverse proxy, move it from SQLite to MySQL, setup an Init script (to start the Etherpad Lite server automatically), install abiword